blaenk/site/input/notes/postgresql.markdown

 * A `UNIQUE` or `PRIMARY` constraint on the parent table will not prevent a duplicate row on a child table.
 * A foreign key constraint is not propagated to children; they must be manually added on the child.
 * A table referencing the parent will not mean that child tables can be referenced.

+# Partitioning

+Partitioning entails logically splitting a table into smaller physical pieces.
+The benefits are:

+* Query performance can be improved when most of the heavily accessed rows are in a single or a few partitions, which can in turn reduce index size, which improves the possibility that the most heavily used parts of the index fit in memory.
+* Query or update performance can be improved for accesses that span a large percentage of a single partition through the use of a sequential scan versus an index and random access.
+* Bulk loads and deletes can simply entail adding or removing partitions.
+* Rarely-used data can be migrated to cheaper and slower storage.

+These benefits are generally only worthwhile when the table is very large, typically when it can't fit in physical memory.

+There are two main partitioning schemes.

+Range partitioning involves partitioning into ranges of a key column or set of columns such that there is no overlap between the ranges.

+List partitioning involves explicitly listing which keys appear in which partition.

+The partitioning process typically involves:

+1. A master table is created from which all partitions will inherit, which specifies the columns but does not store any data or define any check constraints.
+2. Children inherit from the parent, usually without specifying additional columns.
+3. Table constraints are added to each child to specify which key values belong in it.
+It's crucial to ensure that there is no overlap.

+    ``` postgresql
+    -- List partitioning:
+    CHECK ( county IN ( 'Los Angeles', 'Orange' ))

+    -- Range partitioning:
+    CHECK ( outletID >= 100 AND outletID < 200 )
+    ```
+4. Create an index on the key column(s) for each child.
+5. Optionally create a trigger or rule to redirect data inserted into the master table to the correct partition.
+6. Ensure that `constraint_exclusion` is disabled.

+One scenario for leveraging partitioning might be for tables where only recent rows (e.g. past month) rows are accessed.
+Data can then be rotated throughout different partitions as they age, with the oldest partition simply being dropped if there's a cut-off.

+Partitioned tables have a few caveats:

+* No automatic way to verify that all `CHECK` constraints are mutually exclusive.
+* The partition key column(s) cannot be easily changed.
+* Manual `VACUUM` and `ANALYZE` commands must be run on each partition individually.
+* `INSERT` commands with `ON CONFLICT` probably won't work as expected since conflicts with child relations aren't considered.

+_Constraint exclusion_ is a query optimization that causes the planner to analyze the check constraints of each partition to try to prove that a partition need not be scanned because it will not contain any candidate rows, and if it succeeds in proving this then the partition can be excluded.

+Constraint exclusion has a few caveats:

+* It only works when the query's `WHERE` clause contains constants.
+For example, comparing against `CURRENT_TIMESTAMP` cannot be optimized because the planner cannot know which partition it would fall under at run time.
+* The partitioning constraints should be simple in order to facilitate the query planner's attempt to prove that the partitions won't be visited.
+* All constraints on all partitions of the master table are examined, which can increase query planning time as the number of partitions and constraints increases (e.g. more than 100).